hashicorp/terraform-provider-aws/website/docs/r/drs_replication_configuration_template.html.markdown

 # Resource: aws_drs_replication_configuration_template

 Provides an Elastic Disaster Recovery replication configuration template resource.
+Before using DRS, your account must be [initialized](https://docs.aws.amazon.com/drs/latest/userguide/getting-started-initializing.html).

 ~> **NOTE:** Your configuration must use the PIT policy shown in the [basic configuration](#basic-configuration) due to AWS rules.
 The only value that you can change is the `retention_duration` of `rule_id` 3.